ccht-ncsu/Spatial-Temporal-Controls/Example_Florence/README.md

 Use this approach if **spectra already exist** (e.g., from another model, simulation, or observations).

 #### Step 1: Define Internal Sources and Patial Domain
-- Run `make13.py` with a user-defined polygon and internal_sources.csv with station locations (lon/lat).
+- Run `python make13.py` with a user-defined polygon and internal_sources.csv with station locations (lon/lat).
 - Outputs:
   - Modified `fort.13` with nodal attribute (`swan_local_control`) defining active nodes and internal source nodes